matrix-org/matrix-spec-proposals/content/appendices.md

 There are a few historical exceptions to this rule, such as `/createRoom`.
 These inconsistencies may be addressed in future versions of this specification.
 {{% /boxes/note %}}

+### Pagination

+REST API endpoints which can return multiple "pages" of results should adopt the following conventions.

+ * If more results are available, the endpoint should return a property named `next_batch`.
+The value should be a string token which can be passed into a subsequent call to the endpoint to retrieve the next page of results.

+   If no more results are available, this is indicated by *omitting* the `next_batch` property from the results.

+ * The endpoint should accept a query-parameter named `from` which the client is expected to set to the value of a previous `next_batch`.

+ * Some endpoints might support pagination in two directions (example:
+   `/messages`, which can be used to move forward or backwards in the timeline from a known point).
+In this case, the endpoint should return a `prev_batch` property which can be passed into `from` to receive the previous page of results.

+   Avoid having a separate "direction" parameter, which is generally redundant: the tokens returned by `next_batch` and `prev_batch` should contain enough information for subsequent calls to the API to know which page of results they should return.